GuilhermeSouza96/Portfolio/README.md

 Hi!
 I'm Guilherme Albuquerque, a data analyst passionate about solving business problems using data.

-## 👨‍💻 About Me

-I'm a data analyst at Enel X, working with Python, R, Excel, and Power BI.
-I enjoy building solutions that combine automation and insights to support decision-making.

-This repository is a curated portfolio of my projects using Python, focused on:

-- Data cleaning and preprocessing
-- Business-driven data analysis
-- Visualizations and insights
-- Automation of repetitive tasks

 ## ✨ Highlights

 ### Python Scripts